Holy Trinity Lutheran Church

 Witnessing for Christ in the North Country

-We are a two-point parish with congregational bodies in Saranac Lake NY and Potsdam NY.
+Holy Trinity is a two-point parish with congregational bodies in Saranac Lake NY and in Canton NY.
+Pastor Eric also serves Redeemer Lutheran Church in Plattsburgh, NY.
 We are part of the Evangelical Lutheran Church in America, and the western-most members of the New England Synod.
 We welcome Lutherans of all traditions, and anyone seeking a closer relationship with Jesus Christ.

 Pastor Eric earned his M.Div. and was ordained by the ELCA in 1988.
 He has worked as a Parish Pastor, a Prison Chaplain, and, for 30 years, an Army Chaplain.
 He has now retired from both the prison and the Army, and is devoted to sharing God's word and love with the community.